davewsmith/toydeploy/NOTES.md

 Added `ansible-lint` and cleaned warnings.
 Only had to `#noqa` one of them, since pulling from HEAD is the point at the moment.
 Eventually, provisioning will pull from a release tag.
+Best practice is to call the playbooks folder `playbooks`, so adopting that.